friedrich-de/AnimecardsWebsite/docs/yomichansetup.md

 remarkable thing about Yomichan is the amount of customizability it offers as well as the support for a variety of Japanese dictionary.

-If you haven't done so already you should verify you are using a [Japanese font and not a Chinese one](https://learnjapanese.moe/font/).
+If you haven't done, so already you should verify you are using a [Japanese font and not a Chinese one](https://learnjapanese.moe/font/).

 <figure>